Elliottophellia/ayano/README.md

 - [ ] add notice to include agent name when use valagent command
 - [ ] change wheater command from using args[1] to args[1].join(" ")
+- [ ] idk why but weky module is kinda buging in my vps

 # Config
 ```javascript